Veams/rx-store/README.md

 ```

-By calling `createObservableFromRedux()` with `useSingleton: true` it is creating a singleton which you can use in your app by using the library like this:
+By calling `createObservableFromRedux()` with the option `useSingleton: true` we create a singleton which you can use in your app by using the library import like this:

 ``` js
 import { store } from '@veams/rx-store';